Emperor: Battle for Dune

 Emperor: Battle for Dune is a real-time strategy video game, released by Westwood Studios in June 2001.
 It is based in Frank Herbert's science fiction Dune universe.
 It follows its predecessors, Dune II and Dune 2000.
 While Dune II was a distinct story to that of Dune, and Dune 2000 was a remake of Dune II, Emperor: Battle for Dune is a direct sequel to the previous games.
 In particular, it is a sequel to Dune 2000, carrying on from where it left off, with several of the characters and actors returning.
-Like Dune 2000 and many of the other Westwood games that came before it, Emperor features live action cut scenes filmed with actors.
+Like Dune 2000 and many of the other Westwood games that came before it, Emperor features Full Motion Video cut scenes filmed with actors.

 Gameplay

 The player commands one of three Houses and must fight for control of the spice mélange on the planet Arrakis.
 The player harvests spice, builds a base, and trains units to destroy one or more enemies similar to the gameplay in previous real-time strategy titles produced by Westwood Studios.
 Battles begin with a black shroud obscuring unseen portions of the map, and a grey fog of war will gradually obscure portions of the map that are no longer within the sight of the player's units.

 Each House is given a unique set of units tailored to the character of the House, with the Atreides featuring mechs and sonic weapons, the Harkonnen utilizing tanks and flame weapons, and Ordos units benefiting from energy shields and self-healing.
 Players can gain access to another Houses' units by capturing an enemy building that can manufacture the desired units.
 Sub-factions like the Fremen, Ix, Tleilaxu, Guild, and Imperial Sardaukar are introduced during the campaign that may ally with the player, allowing them to build special units.
 Unlike in Dune 2000 where the campaign map only impacted the design of the next mission's battlefield, in Emperor players are presented with options that could attract or anger sub factions, as well as impact the progression of the overall story.

 Each of the three main factions is given a single player campaign with full motion video cut scenes.
 Multiplayer was also available online, through local area networks, or as skirmish battles against computer opponents.